Here are closures and evacuation shelters for the Northern California fires

 - Kaiser Permanente Hospital and Sutter Hospital are being evacuated

-- All residences in Rincon Valley north of Montecito Blvd from Brush Creek Road to eastern city limits at Calistoga Road
+- All residences in Rincon Valley north of Montecito Boulevard from Brush Creek Road to eastern city limits at Calistoga Road

 - All of Oakmont area east of Melita Road